SilverTorch: A Unified Model-based System to Democratize Large-Scale Recommendation on GPUs

-Recommendation models are becoming more complex in terms of compute, model complexity and data~\cite{ardalani2022understanding}~\cite{zhang2024wukong}.
+Recommendation models are becoming complex in compute, model complexity and data~\cite{ardalani2022understanding, zhang2024wukong}.
 Serving these models is challenging but is not well studied.
-SilverTorch is the effort to propose the serving solution to support large-scale recommendation. ~\cite{zhai2023revisiting} extends the dot-product retrieval with the idea of mixture of logits and h-indexer and shows the advantages using such more complex structures.
-But it does not discuss serving the end-to-end retrieval flow.
+SilverTorch aims to support serving evolving recommendation model architectures. ~\cite{zhai2023revisiting} extends the dot-product retrieval with the idea of mixture of logits and h-indexer, and shows the advantages using such complex structures. ~\cite{zhang2025optimizing} proposes multi-task multi-head approach for item-to-item-based retrieval.
+But these works do not discuss their infrastructures to serve such advanced model architectures.
 LiNR~\cite{borisyuk2024linr} proposes model-based retrieval on GPUs.
-Unlike SilverTorch, LiNR does not propose a co-designed index and does not propose a GPU solution for filtering.
-It also does not discuss the cost efficiency and does not discuss ESR models.
-Merlin~\cite{oldridge2020merlin} discusses the possibility of using GPU to accelerate the whole stack of recommendation from data processing, training to inference, but it is a combination of different libraries.
+Unlike SilverTorch, LiNR does not provide co-designed index and does not propose a GPU solution for filtering.
+It also does not discuss the cost efficiency of introducing GPUs.
+Merlin~\cite{oldridge2020merlin} discusses the possibility of using GPU to accelerate the whole stack of recommendation from data processing, training to inference, but it is a combination of different libraries using GPUs.